HQUT/portfolio/README.md

   </a>
 </div>

-<p>Implemented a predictive inventory model to forecast sales and identify the most and least sold items based on historical sales data.
+Implemented a predictive inventory model to forecast sales and identify the most and least sold items based on historical sales data.
 The dataset, consisting of 500,000 rows and 8 columns, was sourced from Kaggle.
-The project focused on data analysis and processing using PySpark, along with managing large-scale databases such as HDFS and Cassandra. </p>
+The project focused on **data analysis** and processing using **PySpark**, along with managing **large-scale databases** such as **HDFS** and **Cassandra**.

 ---